 Satisfactory Academic Progress is monitored at the end of each semester.

 First-year students who fail to meet Satisfactory Academic Progress standards may be placed on financial-aid probation and continue to receive financial aid for two semesters.
 During the probationary year (the second year in college) the student must pass 24 hours of coursework and earn a semester GPA of 1.80.
 Probationary students may also attend summer school to meet satisfactory progress requirements.
+This may require the student to pay out of pocket for classes.
 Students who fail to meet the above standards will have their financial aid eligibility suspended.

 The student on probation will be dismissed from the College when at the end of the probationary period the level of performance has not been restored to the required overall average and/or the student does not successfully complete the minimum required credits.
 Students with less than a 2.00 cumulative grade- point average will be issued a warning and will not be allowed to take a class load of more than 13 hours per semester.
 Students who have been dismissed for academic reasons may re-apply for enrollment after staying out one semester.
 However, mere application does not imply automatic re-admission.
 If allowed to reenter, a student must earn a grade-point average of at least 2.00 for that term or the average stipulated upon re-admission.